Gambini/Overgrowth-Update/README.txt

 This is the Overgrowth Updater v1.5.
 It will update your Overgrowth game to the latest version, regardless of what version you are currently on.
-(Assuming is is higher than a112)
+(Assuming it is higher than a112; that's when the updates started)

 Quick how to use:
 Press the top "Browse..." button and navigate to where you installed Overgrowth, and select your Overgrowth.exe.